 What Does (S)cat Coffee Taste Like?

 Yes, every fiber of my being objects to supporting the kind of abuses that civet cat coffee fuels.
-But yes, I tried it once at a tasting.
-It is my job after all as a coffee blogger to provide you with all the facts you need to make your own decisions.
+And yes, I regrettably tried it once at a tasting.
+It is my job, after all, as a coffee blogger to provide you with all the facts you need to make your own decisions.

 Kopi luwak’s flavor profile is often described as having “jungle” notes.
 What’s that supposed to mean?
 Misty?
 Humid?
 Liana-entwined?
 No idea.